 If you’re considering a Medicare Advantage plan, you should:

 • Compare the costs of plans in your area using Medicare’s plan finder tool.
-Keep in mind that these costs will be in addition to any Medicare Part A and Part B premiums; however, some Advantage plans do cover some or all of the Part B premium.
+Remember that these costs will be in addition to any Medicare Part A and Part B premiums; however, some Advantage plans do cover some or all of the Part B premium.

-• Make sure any doctors or other providers you use are part of the plan’s network.
+• Ensure any doctors or other providers you use are part of the plan’s network.

 • If the plan includes Part D coverage, make sure it covers any medications you take.